stevefaeembra/QMLStyles/README.md

 Prerequisites
 =============

-These qml files assume you're using POSTGRESQL/POSTGIS, and have access to the osm2pgsql tool.
+These qml files assume you're using PostgreSQL, POSTGIS, and have access to the osm2pgsql tool.

 * PostgreSQL
 * PostGIS